niksy/kist-tabify/README.md

 * Integer, it’s a non-zero-index based position of tab element to activate.
 * String, it’s value of `id` attribute, `data-tab-id` attribute or `href` attribute value of tab element to activate.
-* Function, it should return either index or string which correspond to integer and string values for this property
+* Function, it should return either index or string which correspond to integer and string values for this property.

 ## Examples